bolianchen/deep-learning-paper-reading/depth_map_prediction_from_a_single_image_using_a_multi-scale_deep_network/README.md

 [[<ins>Paper link</ins>]](https://arxiv.org/abs/1406.2283)

 **<ins>Contributions:</ins>**
-* it is one of the pilot papers to tackle the supervised depth estimation on monocular images, that is intrinsically ill-posed problem because the inversion from a 2D image to the corresponding objects in the 3D world is not unique.
+* one of the pilot papers to tackle the supervised depth estimation on monocular images, that is intrinsically ill-posed problem because the inversion from a 2D image to the corresponding objects in the 3D world is not unique.
-* a scale-invariant error
+* architecture of two deep networks, one to estimates coarse and global depth strucute; another one refines the the results with local details of input images
+* introduction of a scale-invariant error to encourage the deep networks weight more on the correctness of relative depth structure than the absolute scale

 **<ins>Model Architecture:</ins>**